mankindjnr/chamazetu_webapp/frontend_chamazetu/rawsql.md

    The placeholder `%s` is used to pass parameters to the query.
 It is used for all data types not just strings.

 ---

+# some best practices for optimizing Django template rendering performance

+1. **Minimize Database Queries**: Try to fetch all the data you need in as few database queries as possible.
+Use Django's `select_related` and `prefetch_related` methods to reduce the number of database hits.

+2. **Use Pagination**: If you're displaying a lot of data, consider using pagination to split the data into manageable chunks.
+Django provides a built-in Pagination class that makes this easy.

+3. **Cache Expensive Queries**: If you have some expensive database queries that don't change often, consider caching the results.
+Django provides a robust cache framework that can cache data at various levels.

+4. **Avoid Complex Computations in Templates**: Templates are meant for presentation, not for business logic.
+Try to do any complex computations in your views or models, not in your templates.

+5. **Use `{% include %}` with caution**: The `{% include %}` tag can be useful for reusing templates, but it can also slow down rendering if overused.
+Each `{% include %}` results in an additional disk access.

+6. **Use `{% block %}` and `{% extends %}` for Template Inheritance**: This allows you to reuse base templates, which can significantly reduce the amount of HTML you need to write.

+7. **Minimize Use of `{% with %}` Tag**: The `{% with %}` tag can slow down template rendering, especially if used in a loop.
+Try to pass variables directly to the template context instead.

+8. **Use Django Compressor for Static Files**: Django Compressor can combine and minify your CSS and JavaScript files, reducing the number of HTTP requests and the amount of data that needs to be transferred.

+9. **Use `{% spaceless %}` Tag**: This tag removes whitespace between HTML tags, which can reduce the size of the rendered HTML.

+10. **Keep Templates Small and Simple**: The more complex your templates, the slower they will render.
+Try to keep your templates as simple as possible.